BBVA/kvm/README.md

 ## Build instructions:

-* `docker build -t docker-kvm:0.1`
+* `docker build -t docker-kvm:0.2 .`

 ## Notes

-* Privileged mode and net=host is needed in order for the container to access to KVM layer.
+* Privileged mode is needed in order for the container to access to KVM layer.
+* Net=host mode in container is needed to use docker host networking

 ## Authors
 * BBVA Innotech - Fernando Alvarez (@methadata)